SohelTanbir/note-keeper/README.md

+## Welcome to NoteKeeper

-NoteKeeper is an mobile app to track you daily notes
+ NoteKeeper is a mobile app to track your daily notes